9 or 10 Day Full River incl. Frenchmans Cap

 Image: Sun setting upon the Franklin River

 A spectacular day that brings us to the awesome Great Ravine, one of Tasmania’s deepest gorges.
 Soon after camp we raft past the massive Blushrock Falls.
 We’ll tackle the Side Slip rapid first before coming to the Churn.
 Teamwork and tenacity will be required to portage at least part of this huge obstruction in the river.
-Soon after we’ll arrive at our camp for a well earned rest on the banks of Serenity Sound deep in the Great Ravine.
+After running the Corkscrew rapid (level permitting), we’ll arrive at our camp for a well-earned rest on the banks of Serenity Sound, deep in the Great Ravine.

 Image: Heading into the Great Ravine, Inception Reach with Oriel Rock in the far distance.
 Photo by Glenn J.

-Image: Coruscades Class IV white water rafting on the Franklin River.
+Image: Coruscades Class 4 whitewater rafting on the Franklin River.
 Photo J. Davis

 Image: Newlands Cascades rapid and camp.
 Photo Dr. T. Ruff

 The river abruptly leaves the quartzite gorges of the Middle Franklin and enters the limestone country of the lower reaches.
 Tranquil pools are broken by the occasional large rapid – Little Fall is a great spot for action photography!
 Slowly the river increases in volume.
 The Jane River enters from the left just above our midday break on Flat Island, a beach of polished river stone dominated by the impressive Elliot range.
 We then continue to our evenings camp under a canopy of ancient trees by the deep pool at Blackmans Bend.
 We may be lucky enough to get a visit from the local platypus.

 Image: Stop over at Flat Island along the Lower Franklin River.
 Photo K. Grant